manticoresoftware/manticoresearch-php/docs/sql.md

 $response = $client->sql($params);
 ```
-For non-SELECT commands, `mode` must be passed:
+For non-SELECT commands, the `mode` parameter must be passed:

 ```
 $params = [